-I also appreciate how all Sandberg and his team are with the fantasy elements.
-Unicorns that treat skittles like ambrosia, dragons, labyrinths, magical staffs, God help me, I ate it all up.
+I also appreciate how all in Sandberg and his team are with the fantasy elements.
+Unicorns that treat Skittles like ambrosia, dragons, labyrinths, magical staffs, God help me, I ate it all up.
 Fury of the Gods is flawed, but I didn’t care.

 However, I wish Sandberg, Gayden, and Mogan had done more with Currey’s Mary.
 She and Megan Goode as Darla’s Shazam doppelganger get precious little to do.
 However, they get more than Ross Butler and Ian Chen as Eugene, who got little more than briefly playing the Captain Exposition role.

 Victor and Rosa are all but forgotten until the last thirty minutes, wherein Cooper and Milans deftly carve out some emotional beats that pluck at the old heartstrings.
 For all its flaws, the actors make Fury of the Gods so damn fun.